Soisay manor was built by François du Grenier around 1530.

 The Manor was sold in 1930 to the Barbé family with its 102 hectares of land, and then in 1978 became the property of André Loth who began the meticulous restoration of the site.

 Thanks to his efforts, Soisay was then classified as a listed building.
 André Loth was a keen botanist and his wife planted the woodlands with many unusual and often rare varieties of trees.

 The composer and director Laurent Petitgirard lived for several years in Soisay and it was there that he composed his first opera "Joseph Merrick the Elephant Man".

-Since nearly fifteen years, Aline and Olivier Le Grand invite young artists to summer residences and encounters with the public.
+Since more than fifteen years, Aline and Olivier Le Grand invite young artists to summer residences and encounters with the public.
 Contemporary creation dialogues with a lively past, a new mission for Soisay.